joanalawer/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete: Deletes the firle betty from its directory.

-9-firstdeletion: Deletes the directorythat is in the tmp directory.
+9-firstdirdeletion: Deletes the directorythat is in the tmp directory.

+10-back: Changes the working directory to the previous one.